NjauSamuel/flask-shop/README.md

    ```

-2. Create a virtual environment (optional but recommended):
+2. Create a virtual environment (Only Attempt if you know what you're Doing. ):
     ```bash
     python -m venv venv
     source venv/bin/activate  # On Windows use `venv\Scripts\activate`